 (d) Once an organization has been approved by the Department, the organization may remain on the list for a period of three years.

-(7) For each biennium that the Legislature appropriates money to the Department for the purpose of reimbursing education providers for vision screening, the Department will administer reimbursements to education providersan organization that has been approved to provide vision screenings by the Department as provided in subsection (6) of this rule.
+(7) For each biennium that the Legislature appropriates money to the Department for the purpose of reimbursing education providers or an organization that has been approved to provide vision screenings by the Department as provided in subsection (6) of this rule for vision screening, the Department will administer reimbursements to education providers or an organization that has been approved to provide vision screenings by the Department as provided in subsection (6) of this rule.
 The Department shall administer the reimbursements as follows:

 (a) Each biennium the Department will determine the amount of money available for reimbursement in a given year by dividing the total funds available for that biennium in half.